-While an experienced guide will definitely enrich the experience, it’s not as overwhelming, as it may appear, to tour in the region, on your own.
-However, to do so, it’s highly recommended you first visit the Tourist Information center in Rüdesheim and get your bearings , particularly a free city map, as this will surely help you find out more about what appeals you better.
+While an experienced guide will definitely enrich your experience, it’s not as overwhelming, as it may appear, to tour in the region on your own.
+However, to do so, it’s highly recommended you first visit the Tourist Information center in Rüdesheim and get your bearings straight.
+Get a free free city map as it will surely help you find out more about what appeals you better.

-My recommendation is to spend at least a couple of full days in the area, and give yourself more time so you can visit the area at a relaxed pace, leaving times for walks and hikes, a bicycle ride, and a few unexpected stops, but even if not, and you’ve only a day trip to afford — as was the case with me — you can follow my recommendations and make the most out of Rüdesheim and Rhinegeau.
-And here’s how it goes…
+My recommendation is to spend at least a couple of days in the area, and give yourself more time so you can visit the area at a relaxed pace, with enough time for walking and hiking in the area.
+But even if you’ve only one day to explore Rüdesheim — as was the case with me — you can follow my recommendations and make the most out of Rüdesheim and Rhinegeau.

 Start With A Quick Walk Through The Street Of Drosselgasse

 Probably the most popular street, Drosselgasse is the heart of Rüdesheim.
 And whether you’re in town for a day or a week, a visit to Drosselgasse is definitely a no miss.
-On its two-meter wide and roughly 144-meter long paved road, the hustle and bustle is nevertheless quite unique.
+On its two-meter wide and roughly 144-meter long paved road, the hustle and bustle never stop here.

-So as soon as you get off the train station in Rüdesheim , the very first thing I’d recommend you to do is take a walk along the street of Drosselgasse.
-Here you’ll find tourist shops selling some of the cheesiest souvenirs imaginable, with tourists from the US and Asia continuously bursting into wild screams of joy and wonder.
+So as soon as you get off the train station in Rüdesheim, the very first thing I’d recommend, is taking a walk along the street of Drosselgasse.
+Here you’ll find tourist shops selling some of the cheesiest souvenirs imaginable, with tourists from all over the world continuously bursting into wild screams of joy and wonder.

-A quick walk through Drosselgasse, will set you in mood and prepare you for what you should be expecting in the town, and that is – more and more of Riesling!
+A quick walk through Drosselgasse, will set you in mood and prepare you for what you should be expecting in the town, and that is — enough of Riesling!